Frio County is named for the Rio River which is named after the Spanish word “frio” meaning “cold”.

 See: The architect Henry Truman Phelps of San Antonio, Texas

 History: The county was created in 1858 and Frio Town was selected as the county seat in 1871 when the county was organized.
-The first and second courthouses were built in Frio Town in 1871 and 1872 and burned in 1877.
-The third courthouse in Frio Town was built by W J Slaughter in 1878 is still standing 16 miles northwest of Pearsall on highway 140.
+The first and second courthouse were built in Frio Town in 1871 and 1872 and the latter burned in 1877.
+The third courthouse in Frio Town was a stone structure built by W J Slaughter in 1878 and the ruins are still standing 16 miles northwest of Pearsall on highway 140.
 The county seat was moved to Pearsall in 1883.
 The fourth courthouse was a temporary structure built in 1883.
 The County Jail was built in 1884 at a cost of $11,000 and is still standing.
-The fifth courthouse was constructed in Pearsall.
+The fifth courthouse was constructed in Pearsall in 1903 to 1904.

 County Courthouse - Pearsall

 Old County Jail - Pearsall